shijithpk/website/content/blog/2021-07-30-hiding-like-upvote-counts/index.md

 <!-- ![Pic of reply, retweet and like stats being hidden for a tweet in Tweetdeck, before and after filters are applied](https://i.imgur.com/Be28RKa.jpg) -->
 ![Pic of reply, retweet and like stats being hidden for a tweet in Tweetdeck, before and after filters are applied](reddit_5.jpg)

-For hiding all the blue ticks in Tweetdeck, there's some extra steps you have to take, check the [additional instructions](#additional-instructions).

 ### Wrapping up